mikn/etcman/README.md

      \/__/                       \/__/         \/__/         \/__/         \/__/
 ```

-Config management for people who think /etc should stay in /etc, not in a YAML fever dream.
+Config management for that one pet server we all know you have.

 ## Why etcman? (aka "The Rant")

 Are you tired of writing 50-line playbooks just to change one setting on your own server?
-Do you shiver, just a little bit, when someone mentions "infrastructure as code"?
+Do you shiver, just a little bit, when someone mentions "infrastructure as code" as solving all problems?
 If you've ever thought, "I just want to edit my damn files" while drowning in a sea of YAML, etcman is your life raft.

 etcman is for the 'get off my lawn' sysadmin in all of us.
 It's for those who believe the best configuration language is the one you already know: your config files.